SeqWare/public-workflows/DEWrapperWorkflow/README.md

         wget https://raw.githubusercontent.com/SeqWare/public-workflows/feature/workflow-DKFZ-EMBL-wrap-workflow/DEWrapperWorkflow/launchWorkflow.sh
         docker run --rm -h master -t -v /var/run/docker.sock:/var/run/docker.sock -v /datastore:/datastore -v /workflows:/workflows -v `pwd`/launchWorkflow.sh:/launchWorkflow.sh  -i seqware/seqware_full /start.sh "bash /launchWorkflow.sh"

+Look in your datastore for the two working directories generated per run (one for the overall workflow and one for the embedded workflow, currently HelloWorld)

+        ls -alhtr /datastore

 ## Developers

 These are the remaining tasks that need to be completed for phase 1